Just the Facts:

 Comments - MSC Cruise Line

 MSC is very different than the usual American cruise lines and if you're looking for the same experience it will be much different.
 You may like the differences or you may be very unhappy with the differences.
 As an experienced cruiser, I love different.
 If you don’t like change or are not flexible you will probably NOT like sailing a European cruise line.
-Following are my personal observations on sailing MSC:
+Following are my observations on sailing MSC:

 MSC Pluses